pennychase/Little-Elixir-OTP-Guidebook/blitzy/README.md

 Implements blitzy with Tasks.

-#### Blitz.CLI
+#### Blitzy.CLI

 Implements a CLI application that uses Tasks with a Task supervision tree.
 Except it doesn't work as a CLI.
 Apparently tzdata versions after 0.5 are incompatible with escripts (an incompatibility with ETS).
-But you can run it within IEx, after setting up the three slave nodes:
+But you can run it within IEx, after setting up the three worker nodes:
 ```elixir
 Blitzy.CLI.main(["-n", "10", "http://www.bieberfever.com"])
 ```